MicrosoftDocs/terminal/TerminalDocs/tutorials/powerline-setup.md

 ### Customize your PowerShell prompt

 Open your PowerShell profile with `notepad $PROFILE` or the text editor of your choice.
 This is not your Windows Terminal profile.
 Your PowerShell profile is a script that runs every time PowerShell starts.
 [Learn more about PowerShell profiles](/powershell/module/microsoft.powershell.core/about/about_profiles).
+If the PowerShell profile doesn't exist all the notepad to create a blank file for you.

 In your PowerShell profile, add the following to the end of the file: